You are eligible to enter if you meet the following requirements at time of entry:

 What laws govern the way this contest is executed and administered?

-This contest will be governed by the laws of the State of California, and you consent to the exclusive jurisdiction and venue of the courts of the State of Washington for any disputes arising out of this contest.
+This contest will be governed by the laws of the State of California, and you consent to the exclusive jurisdiction and venue of the courts of the State of California for any disputes arising out of this contest.

-What if something unexpected happens and the contest cannot run as planned?
+What if something unexpected happens and the contest can not run as planned?